Best Garbage Disposal Buying Tips and Choices

-The motors in a sink disposal can range from 1/3 horsepower to over 1 horsepower.
-The higher power disposers are usually capable of grinding heavier loads with ease and this helps to prolong motor life.
+The motors in a garbage disposal can range from 1/3 horsepower to over 1 horsepower.
+The higher power disposers are usually capable of grinding heavier loads with ease.
+This helps to prolong motor life.
 If you plan to do frequent cooking or if you have a large family, consider going for a higher horsepower disposer.
 These also tend to last longer as they have the power to grind through material easier.

 4. Component Materials

 For the grind components and the grind chamber, there are 3 types of materials commonly used: galvanized steel, stainless steel, and plastic.
 Most grinders feature thermoplastic polymer grind chambers to help in resisting corrosion and rust.
 Galvanized steel is quite durable but it can corrode or rust over time.
 Stainless steel on the other hand helps to prolong disposer life due to its superior resistance to corrosion.